If your small business has been operating profitably with steady performance for some time, like most SME owners you might be looking at expansion.

 Thus, you need to ensure that you have got enough cash flow to sustain your expansion plans.
 Don’t be overoptimistic in this area.
 Try to be conservative when doing up your cash flow forecasts and always provision for the worst case scenario.
 You will need funding and a reasonable amount of it to propel your growth.

 If these funds are not readily available, there are always alternative sources of funding that you can pursue.
-Applying for a business loan from banks is the most common way.
+Applying for a SME in Singapore is the most common way.
 Other funding sources in the form of an investor or a venture capitalist can be explored as well if you don’t mind parting with equity.

 Is this the right timing?